Automatic crash dumps:

 If the files are too big to email even after archiving you can use a file sharing service like Dropbox, OneDrive, etc.

-Crash dumps may contain personal data (although the automatically-generated “mini-dumps” usually do not), so we strongly recommend sending them via email rather than public forum posts.
+Crash dumps may contain personal data (especially manually-generated ones; the automatically-generated “mini-dumps” as less likely to but may also), so we strongly recommend sending them via email rather than public forum posts.